 EngineerBollinger, Grohmann, Florian Kosche AS

-From the architect.
+Text description provided by the architects.
 Storyline Studio’s (previously Norsk Film) has been in the same location since the beginning of Norwegian film industry in 1935.
 This project is for a new facility in the center of Oslo that gives proximity and ease of access to film, TV and commercial productions in the center of the city.

 The site is a 1000m2 interior of a former storage facility with 5-meter ceilings.
 The program consists of a check out area, a reference cinema, optics lab and office space, in addition to a social area with connection to a river outside.
 We have always been very interested in both the theatrics and the precision spaces for production elicit, so the idea of this project for the camera department of Storyline was to reverse the role of who is in front and back of the camera, creating a stage for the camera crews to work on.